-AAR Intermediate Holdings, LLC ("AAR") provides field support services to oil and gas independent producers, drilling companies and midstream companies in the Denver-Julesburg Basin, with headquarters in the heart of the Wattenberg play in Greeley, CO.
+Portfolio Company Brief Description of Portfolio Company AAR Intermediate Holdings, LLC AAR Intermediate Holdings, LLC ("AAR") provides field support services to oil and gas independent producers, drilling companies and midstream companies in the Denver-Julesburg Basin, with headquarters in the heart of the Wattenberg play in Greeley, CO.
 AAR builds, repairs, modifies and maintains oil and gas production equipment, sites, well and pipelines.
-Access Media Holdings, LLC (d/b/a "Access Media 3, Inc.", or "Access Media") headquartered in Oak Brook, IL, is a triple-play provider of digital satellite television, high speed internet and voice services to the residential multi-dwelling unit ("MDU") market in the United States.
-Access Media provides services to residential MDUs in 20 different markets across the multi-dwelling unit ("MDU") market in the United States.
+Access Media Holdings, LLC Access Media Holdings, LLC (d/b/a "Access Media 3, Inc.", or "Access Media") headquartered in Oak Brook, IL, is a triple-play provider of digital satellite television, high speed internet and voice services to the residential multi-dwelling unit ("MDU") market in the United States.
 Access Media provides services to residential MDUs in 20 different markets across the United States via single-play, double-play and triple-play service options.
-Accupac, Inc., ("Accupac") headquartered in Mainland, PA, is a contract manufacturer and packager of liquids, lotions, gels, and creams selling to the over-the counter and prescription markets.
+Accupac, Inc. Accupac, Inc., ("Accupac") headquartered in Mainland, PA, is a contract manufacturer and packager of liquids, lotions, gels, and creams selling to the over-the counter and prescription markets.
 Founded in 1974, Accupac focuses on and has differentiated capabilities in three attractive verticals of the contract manufacturing space including Topical, Oral Care and Specialty Application.
 Accupac's capabilities are suited for a wide variety of products and the Accupac's solutions span the breadth of the supply chain including sourcing and procurement, manufacturing and packaging, and finished product distribution.
+AESC Holding Corp, Inc. AESC Holding Corp, Inc. (d/b/a Allen Edmonds Corporation), founded in 1922 and headquartered in Port Washington, WI, manufactures men's footwear, apparel and accessories that are distributed throughout the United States and internationally.
+Albertville Quality Foods, Inc. Albertville Quality Foods, Inc. ("AQF") is a company which "further processes" and distributes value-added, partially cooked meat products from icts from two facilities located in Albertville, AL and one pork processing facility located in Pontotoc, MS. Together, these facilities provide 185,000 sq. ft. of facility space, eight production lines and employ over 1,000 non-union workers.
+"Further processing" involves sourcing meats from a variety of suppliers which are then hand-cut, tumbled, massaged, marinated or breaded to meet retail customers' exact recipe specifications for size, texture, appearance, and flavor profile. ~90% of the AQF's products are chickenbased with the remaining ~10% consisting of pork and beef.
+AQF primarily produces breaded chicken products including tenders, breasts and bites for long-standing customer contracts with national chains, foodservice distributors and retail establishments.